 Never mistake sympathy for affection, they look very similar but they have a very different life span and they can never replace each other.
 IF YOU BUILD YOUR RELATIONSHIP ON SYMPATHY THE BEST IT WILL YIELD IS PITY NOT PASSION. – Oludapo Tolulope (lifegiva2.com)

 Just in case you are a victim of the Mother Teresa kinda relationship.
 My humble advice to you is to “use your head” not your heart.
 Put up a boundary (zone) before it bounces back on you.

 Thank you for reading, I will really like to see your comments.
 And please kindly share with your social network family, you might never know who will be helped by your share.
 Subscribe by email, by that you won’t miss anything.

 I credit the concept of today’s post to Pst Matthew Ashimolowo.
 I will like you guys to go and get his book; “DON’T DATE DEVILS”.
 This book outlines 15 different types of toxic relationships that all singles should avoid and applies to both sexes.
-It’s a really good book, you will see stuffs like The Commitment Phobic, The Volcano, The Bimbo… (I hope someone can pay me for this advert 😉
+It’s a really good book, you will see stuff like The Commitment Phobic, The Volcano, The Bimbo… (I hope someone can pay me for this advert 😉